We think we have a pretty cool story at Mines and we know you have an amazing story too.

 - Step 4: Check the status of your application and decision in your Applicant Portal.

 Mines is a test-optional university.
 Your application will receive equal consideration in our holistic admissions and merit scholarship review process – with or without test scores.
 National research and Colorado-specific data show that test scores can be a limiting factor to students and unnecessary when making an admissions decision.
 If you believe test scores will further highlight your academic ability, you are welcome to include them in your application file.

 Can’t Miss Deadlines

 All admission decisions are final, with one exception.
-If you admission to the Colorado School of Mines is denied based on information you provided on your application for admission regarding your criminal history, pending criminal charges, or disciplinary history at another academic institution, you have the right to an appeal.
-Appeals must be in writing and should be submitted to the Associate Provost for Enrollment management at firstname.lastname@example.org within 14 days of receipt of the admission decision.
+If your admission to Colorado School of Mines is denied based on information you provided on your application for admission regarding your criminal history, pending criminal charges or disciplinary history at another academic institution, you have the right to an appeal.
+Appeals must be in writing and should be submitted to the Associate Provost for Enrollment Management at firstname.lastname@example.org within 14 days of receipt of the admission decision.
 Appeals should include all relevant information you would like the Associate Provost to consider.
 You will be notified of the outcome of your appeal within 14 days of receipt.